ryansteed/ml4pp/README.md

 - Expects an `acs` schema - if it doesn't exist already, fails
 - I only picked integer variables (population counts)
 - `pd.to_sql` is great, but it's quick and dirty with the schema - e.g there are no primary keys or indices - but could be easily created with a little extra raw SQL
-- No bells and whistles in SQL (e.g. indices, keys) - because downstream use unknown
+- No bells and whistles in SQL - because downstream use unknown